 A: The college started as one of the oldest Normal Schools in the state, which became the San Francisco State Teachers College, which then morphed into a California State University (CSU).
 For many years, it has played a role in preparing educators who become the superintendents, principals, community college presidents, and deans for the region.

-GCoE gives an opportunity to educational leaders to study and do research and then apply what they’ve learned in the region's schools.
+GCE gives an opportunity to educational leaders to study and do research and then apply what they’ve learned in the region's schools.
 Our students come from all over the Bay Area and beyond, so it's a very diverse group.
 They are committed, dedicated, and interested in learning together.

-GCoE enrolls about 1,200 students a semester.
+GCE enrolls about 1,200 students a semester.
 We teach elementary, secondary, and special education.
-Our special education department is about 70 years old and is very comprehensive, from early childhood special education to visual impairments, orientation, mobility, to very low-incidence programs, as well as programs for mild to moderate disabilities and moderate to severe disabilities.
+Our special education department is about 70 years old and is very comprehensive, from early childhood special education to visual impairments, orientation, and mobility, to very low-incidence programs, as well as programs for mild to moderate disabilities and moderate to severe disabilities.
 We have an undergrad program in Communicative Disorders as well, which has a great impact in the region in preparing students who will be audiologists, therapists, and speech-language pathologists.

 We have two doctoral programs – a joint doctoral program with UC Berkeley in special education, and a larger education leadership doctorate program.
 We also have an education administration program that prepares principals for the area.
 These students are teachers who want to advance to administration and become system leaders.

 “We want our programs to be cutting edge and always examining themselves to get better.
 We want our faculty to be energized and engaged in local and statewide research conversations.
-The priorities are for students to experience the kind of learning and teaching that we want them to go out and do.”
+The priorities are for students to experience the kind of learning and teaching that we want them to go out and do.” -Dean Cynthia Grutzik

 Q: How does the college remain relevant and respond to changes in the field?